Plasma Finance Price Reaches $0.12 (PPAY)

-Plasma Finance (CURRENCY:PPAY) traded 1.8% higher against the US dollar during the 24 hour period ending at 11:00 AM E.T. on November 17th.
-One Plasma Finance coin can now be bought for approximately $0.12 or 0.00000202 BTC on major cryptocurrency exchanges.
-Over the last week, Plasma Finance has traded up 0.5% against the US dollar.
-Plasma Finance has a market cap of $14.94 million and approximately $2.64 million worth of Plasma Finance was traded on exchanges in the last day.
+Plasma Finance (CURRENCY:PPAY) traded 2.1% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on November 23rd.
+Over the last seven days, Plasma Finance has traded 3.1% higher against the dollar.
+One Plasma Finance coin can currently be bought for about $0.12 or 0.00000215 BTC on cryptocurrency exchanges.
+Plasma Finance has a total market cap of $15.15 million and approximately $7.39 million worth of Plasma Finance was traded on exchanges in the last 24 hours.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.